 - Thin Prep TM Pap smears

 - Diagnosis and treatment of sexually transmitted infections, including HIV/AIDS

 You do not have to pay on the date of services.
 Charges are placed on your CMU student account or billed to your insurance company with your authorization.

 Dental services, vision care (glasses, contact lenses), inpatient care, or surgery are not available at Health Services.
 Treatment of life threatening emergencies is provided by the Central Michigan University Community Hospital Emergency Room.
 Dial 911 for ambulance and CMU police assistance.

-University Health Services welcomes input from students and other members of the CMU community regarding our services.
-To contact us with your questions, comments, and suggestions, e-mail: email@example.com.
+Student Health Services welcomes input from students and other members of the CMU community regarding our services.
+To contact us with your questions, comments, and suggestions, e-mail us at email@example.com.